FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-authentication-design-doc.md

 To unlock their Chromebook users have to enter their password or a PIN.
-[Windows] and [macOS] let the user authenticate with their fingerprint for faster unlocking, we want to bring that capability to Chrome OS.
+[Windows] and [macOS] let the user authenticate with their fingerprint for faster unlocking, we want to bring that capability to ChromeOS.

 ### Fingerprint matching basics